Btallan/T1A3---CaddyMate/README.md

 ### Installation
-- Pull from GitHub
+- Pull from GitHub,
-- Install Bundler
+- In CLI install bundler using `gem install bundler`
-- Run bundler to install gems
+- To install dependant gems run `bundle install`
-- In desired CLI targeted at cloned folder run ‘ruby golf.rb’
+- In desired CLI targeted at cloned folder run `ruby golf.rb`